 The final showdown is well done, however.
 Adolphus the Bounty hunter is given some personality with his weird hangman scar and raspy voice and in direct opposition to every other encounter in EW, the final encounter is A) relatively open ended and B) involves tactical combat if the PCs elect to have it on the barge, with the enemy making smart use of the very dangerous burning oil to smoke the PCs out.

 Pros: Extensive Empire write-up and a good expansion to the 1e core rulebook.
 Good use of linear encounters and storytelling techniques to create an atmospheric tour de force and a promising opening chapter to the campaign.
 Classic pulp premise promises much fun.

 Cons: Fudging rolls?!?
 What heresy is this?
 Linear is as linear does.
 Illegible handouts.

 It’s too early to judge whether or not Enemy Within is a worthy start to a wonderful campaign of intrigue and swordplay or a catastrophic failure that sets up a bunch of red herrings that never go anywhere.
 On its own, I’d rate it about a 7 out of 10.
-The empire section gives some nice detail but its hard to estimate how necessary it is for the running of the adventure and the adventure itself is promising and atmospheric but ultimately very linear, albeit not restrictively so.
+The Empire section gives some nice detail but its hard to estimate how necessary it is for running the adventure and the adventure itself is promising and atmospheric but ultimately very linear.
 We shall see what the sequel has to bring in the next part: Shadows over Bögenhafen!